s-cork/HashRouting/README.md

 ```

-Or based on a parameter (See the example app `ArticleForm` code for working example)
+Or based on a parameter (See the example app `ArticleForm` code for a working example)

 ```python
 def edit_status_toggle(status):